niivue/niivue-vscode/README.md

 **WebGL 2.0 medical image viewer**
 This extension uses [NiiVue](https://github.com/niivue/niivue) to display images selected in VSCode.

+## Web version

+The [web version](https://korbinian90.github.io/niivue-vscode) can be installed as a local app with file associations (only supported in Chrome)

+## VS Code screenshots

 ![Default View when opening an image](media/default_view.png)
 ![Comparing multiple images](media/compare_view.png)